heisencoder/musicleague-analytics/README.md

 This repo is very much in draft form right now, and assumes that you are comfortable using Python and the command-line in a terminal.

-## Downloading data

-You will need to download the CSV data for a given MusicLeague league.
-If you are a patreon subscriber for MusicLeague, then on the league's homepage, this should enable a pull-down under the "Action" menu labeled "Export League Data".
-This will download a zip file that you will need to extract into a new directory named `data` in your local copy of this repository.

 ## Installing Python packages

 This project uses Python3 and [Poetry](https://python-poetry.org/) as the package manager.